FOUND POETRY: Erasure, Blackout, Cento, Cut-Up, Free Form and Craft Elements (Concreteness, Tone, Lineation, and Dramatic Shape) with Katherine McCord

-Assignment: Complete a Cento Found Poem—a poem made of phrases, word groups, etc., from other texts, all to create a Found Poem.
+Assignment: Complete a Cento Found Poem—a poem made of phrases, and/or word groups, etc., from other texts, all to create a Cento.
 You will email a Cento to your instructor and peers and comment on your peers' poems as assigned.

 Week Four: Dramatic Shape; Cut-Up Found Poem

 Dramatic Shape, the first part, takes up a “kind” of poem, such as Free Verse and, specifically, the lyric poem, which, for example, can emphasize a concentrated expression.
 This week we will discuss the first part of Dramatic Shape as a craft element.

 Assignment: Complete a Cut-up Found Poem—a poem made up of phrases, words, etc., literally cut out or torn from another text and laid out to make a poem.
 You will email your Cut-up Found Poem to your instructor and peers and comment on your peers’ Cut-up Found Poems as assigned.